-When no specific route is found to route a packet (a route that isn't a default route), the IP addresses and interfaces configured through this command are used, and either the first IP address or interface that provides an active output interface is taken, or the packet is locally processed if it first reaches a local clause.
+When a specified route cannot be found to route a packet (a route that isn't a default route), this resorts to the IP addresses and interfaces configured through this command and takes the first IP address or interface that provides an active output interface.
+Moreover, the packet is locally processed if it first reaches a local clause.